 - Do know where you can get support

 The breastfeeding journey can be a very challenging yet fulfilling journey.
-There may be moments of stresses and challenges and the experience vary from person to person.
+There may be moments of stress and challenges and the experience vary from person to person.
 Mothers need to know there are various resources they can tap on.
 There are several Breastfeeding Groups online where mothers can engage with other mothers and support one another.

 Most hospitals also provide lactation and post-partum care services.
 If you face problems with breastfeeding, breast issues (eg. sore nipples, pain when breastfeeding) and would like to seek out a consultant; you can reach out to either private practice lactation consultants or hospital-based ones.
 For online resources, most hospitals do have breastfeeding information portals for new parents.
-Dr Jack Newman has an extensive online resources which includes both information leaflets and videos on breastfeeding which has been recommended for parents.
+Dr Jack Newman has extensive online resources which include both information leaflets and videos on breastfeeding which has been recommended for parents.

 - Don’t assume all doctors know you are breastfeeding or support breastfeeding